matteomarchiori/w3csspress/readme.txt

 == Description ==

-Simple minimal theme made to integrate the W3.CSS framework inside Wordpress, with global custom options and all of the W3.CSS framework functionalities.
-The theme has been developed starting from resources on the w3schools website applied to the blankslate Wordpress theme, slightly modified.
+Simple minimal theme made to integrate the W3.CSS framework inside WordPress, with global custom options and all of the W3.CSS framework functionalities.
+The theme has been developed starting from resources on the w3schools website applied to the blankslate WordPress theme, slightly modified.
 The theme is accessibility ready.

 === Copyright ===

 In its unchanged and original state:

-W3CSS Press WordPress Theme © 2022 Matteo Marchiori
+W3CSSPress WordPress Theme © 2022 Matteo Marchiori
-W3CSS Press is distributed under the terms of the GNU GPL
+W3CSSPress is distributed under the terms of the GNU GPL

-The W3CSS Press theme package and all files contained within are distributed under the terms of the GNU GPL v3 or Later (https://www.gnu.org/licenses/gpl.html).
+The W3CSSPress theme package and all files contained within are distributed under the terms of the GNU GPL v3 or Later (https://www.gnu.org/licenses/gpl.html).